 What is a cohort study?

 A cohort study looks at a group of people over time, collecting data that can be analyzed to find common risk factors for a disease or common characteristics among the group.
-The HOW Study will look at a large group of women (and men), with the goal of identifying new risk factors for, and potential causes of, breast cancer.
-HOW will also study women and men with breast cancer, including those who have metastatic disease or are long-term survivors, to identify factors that are linked to long-term survival.
-HOW is a groundbreaking cohort study as it is the first study of this size to collect data entirely online.
+The HOW Study is looking at a large group of women and men with the goal of identifying new risk factors for, and potential causes of, breast cancer.
+HOW also studies women and men with breast cancer, including those who have metastatic disease or are long-term survivors, to identify factors that are linked to long-term survival and to document changes to their quality of life caused by breast cancer and its treatments.

 Who is involved in the HOW Study?